Years later, Plymouth family returns from New Zealand to face child neglect charges from 2016

-Plymouth couple returns from New Zealand to face charges in 2015 child neglect case
+Plymouth couple facing charges from 2015 child neglect case make court appearances

 (FOX 9) - A metro area mother and father both charged with child neglect in a 2015 case in the death of their 7-year-old son have returned to Minnesota, years after leaving the state for New Zealand.

 Timothy David Johnson was in Hennepin County District Court just a few days ago.
-His wife, Sarah Nicole Johnson, is also charged in the case and has her own hearing coming up on Friday.
+Now his wife, Sarah Nicole Johnson, has also made her first court appearance virtually.
+Her next court date will be Aug.
+4.

 The family made headlines when the Hennepin County Attorney’s Office charged them in 2016 for failing to provide proper medical care for their dying child, and allegedly, opting for home remedies and prayer instead.